 It’s About Helping Users

-In doing a bit of research about how to use the alt attribute, I came to realize how often I’ve taken the wrong approach.
+In doing a bit of research about using the alt attribute, I realized how often I’ve taken the wrong approach.
 I’d suspect that a lot of designers out there have done the same.

 To some degree, it’s understandable.
 This attribute, while having been around for a long time, isn’t exactly exciting.
 It’s utilitarian and not always in the front of our minds.